Learning to Reduce Search Space for Generalizable Neural Routing Solver: Learning to Reduce (L2R)

 \subsection{Static Reduction}

-The static reduction stage initiates our hierarchical framework by pruning the original fully connected graph $G = (\Omega, E)$ into a sparse topology $G' = (\Omega, E')$.
-For each node $i \in \Omega$, we compute pairwise Euclidean distances $\{d_{ij}\}_{j=1}^{N}$ and eliminate connections to nodes in the farthest $\gamma$-percentile.
-Formally, the sparse edge set is defined as
+The static reduction stage initiates our framework by pruning the original fully connected graph $G = (\Omega, E)$ into a sparse topology $G' = (\Omega, E')$.
+For each node $i \in \Omega$, pairwise Euclidean distances $\{d_{ij}\}_{j=1}^{N}$ are computed, and edges connecting to nodes within the farthest $\gamma$-percentile are removed.
+Formally, it can be defined as

-where $\mathrm{rank}(d_{ij})$ denotes the ascending order of distances from $v_i$ (i.e., $\mathrm{rank}(d_{ij})=1$ for the closest neighbor).
-Through empirical analysis across diverse scales and node distributions, we use $\gamma = 10\%$ as the threshold in this work, which can efficiently reduce the computational overhead without compromising solution optimality.
-Crucially, this stage operates as a one-time preprocessing step, incurring no runtime overhead during subsequent solving phases.
+where $\mathrm{rank}(d_{ij})$ denotes the ascending order of distances from node $v_i$ (i.e., $\mathrm{rank}(d_{ij})=1$ for the closest neighbor).
+Based on empirical analysis across diverse scales and node distributions, we set $\gamma = 10\%$ as the threshold in this work, which efficiently reduces computational overhead in subsequent stages without compromising solution optimality.